hashicorp/terraform-provider-google/website/docs/r/firestore_document.html.markdown

 * `id` - an identifier for the resource with format `{{name}}`

 * `name` -
-  A server defined name for this index.
+  A server defined name for this document.
 Format:
   `projects/{{project_id}}/databases/{{database_id}}/documents/{{path}}/{{document_id}}`

 * `path` -